This is the Analog Man Beano Boosttm, a simple looking yet effective pedal.

 The American version is not as good.
 They remixed it and added some bits.
 After doing six records, that was the best tone I ever had, and I would love to go back and get that tone.

 We were able to come up with a truly exceptional version of this pedal due to the tens of thousands of New Old Stock (NOS) transistors we have bought for our Fuzz Face mods and Sunfaces.
 Up to mid 2008, we usually used selected British (not the terrible USA version) Newmarket NKT275 germanium transistors which we used in our SUNFACE fuzz as we had a lot of them in stock.
 We also got some Mullard black OC-44 transistors to try from a supplier, as most people are using these in their rangemaster clones.
 With careful selection, I A-Bd them and they sound very close to the NKTS but not as quiet.
-So we use these OC-44s sometimes now.
-The OC-44s don't look like the old yellow or glass Mullards, nobody has the real deal NOS Mullards.
+The OC-44s don't look like the old yellow or glass Mullards, nobody uses the real deal NOS Mullards.
+In 2014 we provided some Beano Boost pedals to a company that installed actual yellow OC-44 and sold them on eBay.
 We heard from someone in the UK that in the 1960s some Rangemasters came with NKT transistors.
 Here is a Picture of an old Rangemaster from the UK that appears to be original with an NKT (not NKT275).
-Here is a Picture of a real OC-44 transistor, you won't find these in any of the clones.
+Here is a Picture of a real OC-44 transistor, you won't find these in any of the normal Rangemaster clones.
 Here is a picture of a NOS rangemaster that had a Mullard OC71 inside.

-In 2008 we got a batch of transistors in from the UK that are perfect for the Beano Boost.
+In 2008 we got a batch of transistors in from the UK that were great for the Beano Boost.
 These are CV7003 which is the military version of the OC44.
 We also have some cool old 1960s USA made General Electric transistors that we use, Chuck from moe. seems to like these a lot.
 We ran out of the NKT275 transistors in 2011, they were a little low gain for the Beanos but a lot of people liked them.
 The OC-44, CV7003, or GE transistors are perfect for the Beano Boost, so we use those transistors now.
+We normally use the GE (General Electric) 1960s black germanium transistors which we got from NOS Baldwin organ boards.
+Most of these transistors can be used as the gain range is excellent and the noise is very low.

 This pedal is often used with Humbuckers and British amps, if that is your setup you will be thrilled by the tones of this pedal.
 With Fender type guitars and amps this pedal can also be used for some excellent tones, especially with the tone setting in the mid or low range boost mode.
 Blackmore, Brian May, and Rory Gallagher (live youtube sample, you can see it on his AC30) all used single coils with their Rangemasters.
 Brian and Rory used them with VOX AC30 amps (Rory turned Brian onto that combo!).